The modelling of the action potentials in myelinated nerve fibres: Solutions of Lieberstein model

-In Fig.~\ref{fig1} it is demonstrated that the Lieberstein model has solutions which are characteristic of an AP in literature (for example, \cite{Hodgkin1952,Lieberstein1967}), however, it is known that in physiology, an AP has a few more properties that must be fulfilled.
-These are: (1) electrical nerve signal must annihilate upon head-on collision, (2) a disturbance or signal generated during a short time after the signal has passed a location (so-called refractory period) must dissipate rapidly without generating a new AP (a minimum separation time before another nerve pulse can propagate).
-In Figs.~\ref{fig2} and \ref{fig3} it is demonstrated that the Lieberstein model satisfies these conditions.
-As we are using periodic boundary conditions (nodes $n=1$ and $n=2048$ are connected so a wave hitting the boundary $n=2048$ enters the grid again from $n=1$, as an example).
-Figure~\ref{fig2} demonstrates that during a head-on collision of propagating AP signals annihilate according to the Lieberstein model fulfilling the first condition for a realistic AP model.
-The left panel of Fig.~\ref{fig2} depicts the AP amplitude in time at boundary node $n=2048$ and the left panel depicts the spatial distribution of the signal when two spatial periods are plotted side by side (from $1$ to $2n$) making it clearer to see a head-on collision of propagating AP signals at the right boundary.
-The left panel of Fig.~\ref{fig3} demonstrates the emergence of the AP from the initial disturbance (centred at $n=1024$) above the threshold value given at $t=1$ and then $10 ms$ later another voltage spike is given at the same location at $t=11 ms$ which dissipates rapidly.
-The middle panel of Fig.~\ref{fig3} demonstrates that if a sufficient temporal separation between the pulses is given a repeating signal can be generated and the right panel of Fig.~\ref{fig3} shows a niche scenario where giving a small signal which is initially below the threshold value sufficiently frequently it is still possible to generate propagating AP if the combined dynamics succeeds in crossing the threshold value for the AP generation.
+In Fig.~\ref{fig1} it is demonstrated that the Lieberstein model has solutions which are characteristic of an AP in {earlier studies} (for example, \cite{Hodgkin1952,Lieberstein1967}), however, it is known that in physiology, an AP has three key properties that must be fulfilled by any valid model aiming to descibe AP.
+These are: (1) there exist all-or-nothing threshold above which the AP is generated and under which the signal dissipates rapidly (Fig.~\ref{figTresh}), (2) electrical nerve signal must annihilate upon head-on collision (Fig.~\ref{fig2}), (3) a disturbance or signal generated during a short time after the signal has passed a location (so-called refractory period) must dissipate rapidly without generating a new AP (a minimum separation time before another nerve pulse can propagate) (Fig.~\ref{fig3}).
+In Figs.~\ref{figTresh}, \ref{fig2} and \ref{fig3} it is demonstrated that the Lieberstein model satisfies these conditions.
+Figure~\ref{figTresh} demonstrates the existence of a threshold value for the Lieberstein model using the parameters mostly from \cite{Hodgkin1952} where initial excitation for the AP with amplitude of 11 [mV] dissipates rapidly while initial excitation with amplitude of 12 [mV] crosses the threshold with the used model parameters and generates the propagating AP signal.
+Figure~\ref{fig2} demonstrates that during a head-on collision the propagating AP signals annihilate according to the Lieberstein model fulfilling the second condition for a realistic AP model.
+The left panel of Fig.~\ref{fig2} depicts the AP profile in space with 5 [ms] intervals including the head-on collision of the profiles at 10 [ms] with the generation of two AP's at $0.25x$ and $0.75x$ while the behaviour of the signals in space-time is easier to understand from the time-slice plot on the right panel where the evolution is visualised with 0.5 [ms] intervals with horisontal axis representing space and vertical axis time.
+Figure~\ref{fig3} demonstrates existence of refraction period for the considered model where a disdurbance with 20 [mV] amplitude (threshold value was approx 12 [mV]) fails to generate a propagating AP signal when given 12 [ms] after the initial pulse but suceeds generating the propagating AP signal when given 13 [ms] after the initial pulse.
+These examples together with the results of Lieberstein \cite{Lieberstein1967} complete the full analysis of an improved model for an AP in unmyelinated axon.